carpentries-incubator/geospatial-python/_episodes/01-raster-structure.md

 The first call to `rasterio.open()` opens the file and returns an object that we store in a variable, `surface_model_HARV`.
 This object has an attribute, `.meta`, which contains the metadata for the file we opened.

-This metadata is stored in the form of a new data type, a `dict`, or dictionary.
-Dictionaries store key, value pairs.
+This metadata is stored in the form of a python `dict`.
+The `driver` shows that we read in a GeoTIFF file, where the values are encoded as floating point numbers (`'dtype': 'float64'`), and the `nodata` value encoded as -9999.0. `'width': 1697` represents the 1697 columns in the raster and `'height': 1367` represents the number of rows. `'count': 1` represents the number of bands in the dataset, indicating that we're working with a single-band raster.
+The Coordinate Reference System, or `crs`, is reported by EPSG code as the `32618` in `CRS.from_epsg(32618)`.
+The `transform` represents the conversion between pixel coordinates and spatial coordinates.

+A python `dict` stores key, value pairs.
 If we wanted to access the width of the file we opened, we can use the key `'width'` to select that value from the dictionary.

 ~~~
-surface_model.meta['width']
+surface_model_HARV.meta['width']
 ~~~
 {: .language-python}
 ~~~